 - Pulls out of a parking lot, alley, or driveway into traffic

 Each of these situations has specific traffic laws and rules that motorists must follow to prevent collisions.
 Most of these are ingrained in drivers, but carelessness or recklessness leads to mistakes behind the wheel.
-For instance, distraction, intoxication, or fatigue can cause a driver to make a bad decision.
+For instance, distraction, intoxication, or fatigue can cause a driver to make a bad decision and lead to a broadside collision.

 Proving What Happened and Who Is Responsible

 Who is legally liable for the financial, physical, and emotional harm suffered in a traffic accident comes down to negligence.
-You will need to show the other driver acted negligently to prove they are responsible for your damages.
+You must show the other driver acted negligently to prove they are responsible for your damages.

 Showing that negligence occurred requires proof of four things:

-For example, if a driver ran a red light and hit you, we would look for evidence to show this occurred, such as traffic camera footage.
+For example, if a driver ran a red light and hit you, your accident lawyer would look for evidence to show this occurred, such as traffic camera footage.
 Since running a red light is against the law, proof of this action could support your claim for financial recovery.
 We would then need to calculate the value of all your recoverable damages to seek compensation for them.
+In this example, the evidence used might include:

 For a free legal consultation, call 800-537-8185